Maruthi158/pm-s04-g01-project/README.md

 ### Scope
 The project Rapid-Car-Rentals has the following steps to complete the Project Successfully

-a)_Requirement Analysis_: In this Phase we would collect and finalize requirements from the Client to complete the online website with discussed functionalities.This phase consists of three subtasks:<br>
+a)**_Requirement Analysis_**: In this Phase we would collect and finalize requirements from the Client to complete the online website with discussed functionalities.This phase consists of three subtasks:<br>
 * **Gathering Requirements:** This phase would deal with collection of requirements from the client<br>
 * **Finalize Requiremnents :** This phase would deal with Finalize of requriements<br>
 * **Initial Review:** This would deal with review of requirements<br>

-b)_Design for Website_: In this Phase The team would come up with initial Design for the website and then complete the Design in a working model and we would have a review design meeting to finalize the Design for website
+b)**_Design for Website_:** In this Phase The team would come up with initial Design for the website and then complete the Design in a working model and we would have a review design meeting to finalize the Design for website<br>
+* **Initial Design Plan:** This would deal with building intial design for the website
+* **Build Complete Design:** This would deal with building complete design for the website
+* **Review Design:** This would deal with review of the Design

 c)_Execution Phase_: In this Phase we would start EXecuting the Project part by part and finally we will merge the code to build the complete website